thaupt5542/musical-pancake/README.md

  <p>The users are any people who own pets or are looking into getting one.</p>

  <h1>Comparison:</h>
  <p>The more popular pet stores, such as Pet Smart, have their own sites for displaying some ofthis information and for booking appointments.
-However, this idea is very different from what is currently out there while taking ideas from other, similar sites.
+However, this idea is very different from what is currently out there while taking ideas from other, similar sites.</p>

 <h1 style="text-align:center;">Pet&Co</h1>
 <p style="text-align:center; border: 2px solid DodgerBlue;"><strong>September 20th marks a special occasion </strong></p>